cup of wrath

 We must discipline ourselves to overcome the rebellious parts within us, "But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified" (1st Corinthians 9.27 KJV bible).

-We must not submit to the deceptiveness of sin.
-If we give shelter to sin, it will undermine our relationship with God.
-Sin reigns in the spiritually dead, "Let not sin therefore reign in your mortal body, to make you obey its passions" (Romans 6.12 KJV bible) .
+We must not fall into the snare of sin, because it will undermine our relationship with God.
+We shouldn't live like unbelievers who are spiritually dead, "Let not sin therefore reign in your mortal body, to make you obey its passions" (Romans 6.12 KJV bible).

 Strongholds of sin prevent us from serving God.